Vietnam.vn - Nền tảng quảng bá Việt Nam

 Students learn about the Ho Chi Minh campaign.
 Photo: Le Nguyen

 Mr. Nguyen Van Hieu, Director of the Ho Chi Minh City Department of Education and Training, said that one of the five qualities set forth in the new general education program is patriotism.
-But teaching history through dry facts and figures is difficult to convey this spirit.
+However, teaching history through dry facts and figures is difficult to convey this spirit.
 On the contrary, through skits, historical reenactments or physical games, students will be excited to learn.

 This is also an opportunity for teachers to exchange and share better methods of teaching History.